Skip to main content

 A Canada student file usually reaches SiZA after the offer is in hand and the PAL has been issued, for files that need one.
 Here is how it runs:

-- We run State HRD attestation where applicable, MEA apostille at Patiala House Delhi, and certified French translation by an OTTIAQ-registered translator for Quebec files.
+4. We run State HRD attestation where applicable, MEA apostille at the authorised MEA service-provider route, and certified French translation by an OTTIAQ-registered translator for Quebec files.

 What SiZA does not handle: the IRCC study-permit decision, the biometrics appointment at VFS, the WES application filing, the GIC purchase at an Indian-eligible bank, the PAL issuance (between you and the DLI or province), the CAQ for Quebec (MIFI Quebec issues it), and any post-arrival work permit applications.